Certificate of Excellence

 Sri Lanka

-Sri Lanka is the crème de la crème of all the Nusa Dua surf breaks.
-Indeed, it is one of the best right handers in Bali and the go-to spot on a big swell in the rainy season.
-The rainy season usually has smaller swells, so most days, there is not enough swell for Sri Lanka to break well.
-The best months for Sri Lanka are during the changeover of seasons i.e. March-April and October-November, when you can expect some solid swells and light variable winds.
+Sri Lanka is the crème de la crème of the Nusa Dua breaks, one of the best right-handers in Bali and the go-to on a big swell in the rainy season.
+The rainy season usually has smaller swells, so most days there is not enough swell for Sri Lanka to break well.
+The best months are during the changeover of seasons, March–April and October–November, when you can expect some solid swells with light, variable winds.
+Sri Lanka needs to be around double overhead on the sets to break optimally, and is suitable only for advanced surfers when there is a decent swell running.
+It holds triple overhead and throws huge stand-up barrels.

-Sri Lanka is a fast take off and you need to angle your board to make the first section.
-The further up the point you sit, the harder it is to make the first section.
-The correct place to line up depends on your skill level and if you are goofy/regular – the deeper you go the harder it is to make the first section.
-Sri Lanks never closes out, as the wave fattens out in a deep water channel.
-If you hear someone say the wave closed out, it means they took off too deep and/or were not fast enough to make the section.
-Insider tip: paddle very hard at an angle to get onto the wave and be lined up to make the take off and first section.
-If you paddle directly for the shore, you will find the wave overtakes you and you will be riding whitewater.
+Sri Lanka has a fast take-off, and you need to angle your board to make the first section; the further up the point you sit, the harder it is.
+The correct place to line up depends on your skill level and stance.
+Sri Lanka never closes out, as the wave fattens in a deep-water channel; if you hear someone say it closed out, they took off too deep or were not fast enough.
+Insider tip: paddle very hard at an angle to get onto the wave and line up for the take-off and first section.
+If you paddle straight for shore, the wave will overtake you and you will be riding whitewater.
+When the wave is head-high it suits intermediate surfers, but any smaller and it does not break properly, in which case head south to a break that picks up more swell.
+Getting in and out from the jetty is tricky, over green, slimy, slippery stones, so if you are not confident, paddle out from the beach.
+Sri Lanka breaks some distance from shore and is not suitable for beginners.
+It is directly in front of Club Med and is within walking distance of Mushroom Rock.

 Benoa